wavexx/python-bond/README.rst

 Python:

-* Python has no restriction on data types (everything is pickled).
+* Python has no restriction on data types (everything is pickled), so you can also transparently send/receive functions.

 PHP: